tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-angularjs-vs-knockout-validation-3.md

 </div>
 <!-- ... -->
 ```
-In the integer input, I&#8217;ve used the required attribute to indicate the value is required, the min and max attributes to define a valid range for the value, and a pattern to ensure the value is an integer.
+In the integer input, I've used the required attribute to indicate the value is required, the min and max attributes to define a valid range for the value, and a pattern to ensure the value is an integer.
 Behind the scenes, Angular sets additional properties on the form and input elements to define their validity.

-In the full sample code above, I have included CSS styles and output the validation properties in a pre-formatted section so I can see what&#8217;s going on behind the scenes:
+In the full sample code above, I have included CSS styles and output the validation properties in a pre-formatted section so I can see what's going on behind the scenes:

 ```html
 <pre>